From the desk of Mohini Singh, Chair, East Meets West Children's Foundation

 In the past year EMW has financially assisted the Karis Support Society.
 Karis does amazing work providing a home for women struggling with addictions and mental health challenges.
 In keeping with our philosophy our support is to help the children of these mums who are struggling.
 The home is in Kelowna.

 We continue to help The Starbright Child Development Centre in Kelowna.
 We have donated to the autism program, bought necessary equipment required for therapy for children with what is commonly known as the flathead syndrome and we are now helping to build a play area for children with special needs.
 The play equipment is specialized therapy equipment which is used for improving childrens balance, core muscular strength and a lot more.

 The East Meets West Children's Foundation board members give their time and efforts generously.
-The board is comprised of the following generous volunteers: Mohini Singh, Indi Brar, Mike Hill, Medha Prabhu, Sharon Shepherd, Kam Boparai, Ryan Smith, Andy Virk, Garry Benson, Biki Kochar, Pam Sammadar.
-Consulting Doctor: Dr. Vilas Prabhu, accountant: Gary Lidhar, treasurer: Biki Kochar.
+The board is comprised of the following generous volunteers: Mohini Singh, Indi Brar, Mike Hill, Medha Prabhu, Sharon Shepherd, Kam Boparai, Ryan Smith, Andy Virk, Garry Benson, Biki Kochhar, Pam Sammadar, Navjit Khun Khun, and Rahul Virk.
+Consulting Doctor: Dr. Vilas Prabhu, accountant: Gary Lidhar, treasurer: Biki Kochhar.

 The East Meets West Children's Foundation has so far received funds from private individuals, The British Columbia Government Employees Union’s humanitarian fund, local fundraisers and our corporate sponsors are Kelowna Toyota and CANCO petroleum.
 We have NO overhead costs, all funds raised go directly to help the children.
 We want to give vulnerable and helpless children a second chance at life.
 Please consider supporting us in this most important cause of caring for these precious little ones.